 Should I fertilize my hoya mathilde?

-I haven’t traditionally fertilized my hoya plants, but I acquired my mathilde after I switched over to using Liqui-Dirt to fertilize my plants.
+I haven’t traditionally fertilized my hoya plants, but I acquired my mathilde after I switched over to using Liqui-Dirt (affiliate link) to fertilize my plants.
 If you use a fertilizer, make sure you dilute it to avoid burning the plant.

 If you use something like Liqui-Dirt, you don’t run the risk of over-fertilizing and burning your plants, which is why I like that method!